 Still not ready yet

 This includes no electricity or water hook-up.
 Remember earlier when I said it will take some creativity and a good bit of elbow grease on your part?
 Well here comes that part now.
-Instead of going with pricey plumbing put in by a contractor and tied into the city utilities, you can choose to live off-grid with some very simple plumbing done by you.
+Instead of going with pricey plumbing put in by a contractor and tied into the city utilities, you can choose to live off-grid (at least temporarily) with some very simple plumbing done by you.
 Now imagine if we took the trailer above, and created this floor plan inside of it.

 You can also build your own composting toilet.
 There are multiple videos on YouTube showing not only how to build one, but how to use it.
 If you have never looked into this option before, I believe you’ll be pleasantly surprised.
 Here is one I really liked, but look through several videos to get a good idea of the many possibilities.
 You can create a look and feel all your own.